destinmoulton/tiddlybench-cli/README.md

 ### List of Substitutions

-The substitutions in the title are performed locally by `tikli`, not by TiddlyWiki.
+The substitutions in the title are performed locally by TiddlyBench, not by TiddlyWiki.
 Therefore, not all of them have been implemented because I only have so many hours in a day.

 | Token        | Substituted Value                          |
 | ------------ | ------------------------------------------ |